liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/14-document-repository-configuration/01-using-simple-file-system-store.markdown

 | and those in the file system store can occur and may require manual
 | synchronization.

-The Simple File System Store binds documents very closely to @product@, and may not be exactly what you want.
+The Simple File System Store binds documents very closely to @sharepoint@, and may not be exactly what you want.
 If you've been using the default settings for a while and must migrate your documents, there's a migration utility in the Control Panel in *Server Administration* &rarr; *Data Migration*.
 The utility